Clement-tik/Clement-tik.github.io/index.md

 * Algorithmic Trading ("Bots"): The rapid interventions of high-frequency trading bots bring a new influx of orders (buy/sell) to the movement.
 They can also propagate cascading effects, triggering liquidations in the derivatives markets.
 * Structure (Order Books): Prices tend to move faster uphill as they break through "sell walls" (resistance) than downhill.
 This acceleration is due to buying pressure forcing stop-loss orders located further up to be triggered, allowing them to be hit more easily.

+### The Consequences:

+These extreme market movements represent a major problem with diverse consequences:
+* Economic Issues: Volatility can cause immense losses for unwary investors.
+In 2022, the collapse of several platforms destroyed billions of dollars in capital, ruining thousands of investors.
+These collapses disrupt economic activity by destroying confidence and freezing capital.
+* Human Issues: Volatility causes immense human stress.
+Furthermore, the unregulated nature of the market fosters scams ("rug pulls") that target individuals.
+Exposure to this volatility is estimated to cause mental health problems for thousands of investors.

+Faced with this continuous increase in volatility, questions arise: When will it stop?
+Can this risk at least be managed?
+And if so, what can we do?
+How can we better protect investors and minimize losses?